markcmiller86/hello-numerical-world/docs/index.md

 ### Short / Quick Follow-on Questions

-{% include qanda
+### Will the pipes freeze in a common brick wall of same thickness?'

-   question='Will the pipes freeze in a common brick wall of same thickness?' answer='Yes' %}
+Yes.

-{% include qanda
+### What is the Optimum thickness of an Adobe Brick Wall?
-   question='What is the Optimum thickness of an Adobe Brick Wall?' answer='0.3-0.4 meters' %}
+About 0.3-0.4 meters'

 ### Are the assumptions correct?